Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ```

 This is a list of what you can specify after the pipe.
 At the moment, hayabusa does not support chaining multiple pipes together.
+String match is case insensitive when rule do not use following list.
 String match is case sensitive when rule use following list.

 * startswith: Checks the string from the beginning